Meditation for Beginners

 Other Meditation Ideas for Beginners

-• Walking meditation - focus on each step and notice the things around you - nature, people, buildings - resisting the urge to let your mind wander.
+• Walking meditation - focus on each step and notice the things around you (nature, people, buildings) and your five senses - resisting the urge to let your mind wander.

 • Meditation app – I personally love Insight Timer because they offer an incredible free option, with the ability to donate to teachers you enjoy and upgrade to a paid plan.
-Headspace, Calm are just a few.
+Headspace, Calm are other popular apps.

-• Physical activity as meditation – yoga, dancing, running or any movement that allows you to be present with your body — you are meditating.
+• Physical activity as meditation – yoga, dancing, running or any movement that allows you to be present with your body — is meditating.

 Find a Meditation Practice That Works For YOU